linpengcheng/PurefunctionPipelineDataflow/README.md

 - The more simple and unified things, the more suitable for large-scale industrial production.

+- Only simple can unity, only unity can be truly simple.

 In the IT field, only two systems fully comply with these 5 programming aesthetics:

 - Binary system